 Some medicines must not be taken together because of serious drug interactions but some may be taken together after the doctor changes the dose.
 When taking Doxycycline, it is essential that you report to your doctor all the medications you are currently taking, both prescription and over-the-counter, including vitamins and herbal products.

 The doctor shall determine the possible interactions and if there is a need to change the dose.

 Doxycycline must not be taken at the same time as an antacid that contains aluminium, magnesium, or calcium.
 These medications bind doxycycline in the intestine, preventing its absorption by the body.
 Doxycycline should also not be taken together with minerals like iron or calcium.

 Doxycycline should not be combined with penicillin as it could interfere with the action of that medication.
 It may also reduce the effect of oral contraceptives.
 Kidney function may be reduced when tetracycline and methoxyflurane are combined.

 Doxycycline may increase the activity of warfarin resulting in excessive blood thinning that may lead to excessive bleeding.

 It is important that you inform your doctor about all the medications you are currently taking before you start taking Doxycycline.

 How do I buy Doxycycline online?

 You can safely buy Doxycycline online at UK Meds.
-You will need first to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Doxycycline is the right medication for your medical condition.